Trust4AI/trust4ai/content/publication/conference-paper/index.md

 ---
-title: 'Toward Trustworthy AI-Enabled Internet Search'
+title: "Toward Trustworthy AI-Enabled Internet Search"
 draft: false
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Romero-Arjona Miguel,
+- Miguel Romero-Arjona
-- Segura Sergio
+- Sergio Segura
-- Arrieta Aitor.
+- Aitor Arrieta